ritaban06/snake-game-ai/README.md

 ## How to Play

-- The game starts automatically with the AI controlling the snake.
+Use the arrow keys to navigate the start menu and press Enter to select a game mode:

+- Single Player (BFS): AI snake uses Breadth-First Search algorithm
+- Single Player (A*): AI snake uses A* pathfinding algorithm
+- Multi-snake Mode: Two AI-controlled snakes compete
 - Watch as the AI navigates the snake to eat the food, avoid obstacles, and collect power-ups.
 - The game ends when the snake collides with the wall, an obstacle, or itself.
 - After the game ends, the final state is displayed for 3 seconds before the program closes.

+## Game Rules

+- The snake grows longer as it eats food (red squares)
+- Avoid hitting the walls, obstacles (blue squares), or the snake's own body
+- Collect power-ups (yellow squares) for bonus points
+- The game speeds up as you progress through levels

-## AI Algorithm
+## AI Algorithms

+The game implements two pathfinding algorithms for the AI:

-The AI uses a Breadth-First Search (BFS) algorithm to find the shortest path to the food or power-ups.
-Here's how it works:
+1. Breadth-First Search (BFS): Explores all neighbor squares evenly to find the shortest path to the food.

-1. The game board is represented as a grid.
-2. The snake's body and obstacles are marked as blocked cells in the grid.
-3. BFS is used to find the shortest path from the snake's head to the food or power-up.
-4. If a path is found, the snake moves along that path.
-5. If no path is found, the AI tries to move to a safe adjacent cell.
-6. If no safe move is available, the snake continues in its current direction.

-## New Game Elements

-### Obstacles
-- Static obstacles are randomly placed on the game board at the start of each game.
-- The snake must navigate around these obstacles to reach the food.

-### Power-ups
-- Power-ups occasionally spawn on the game board.
-- Collecting a power-up gives bonus points and may provide temporary abilities (e.g., speed boost, invincibility).

-### Path Visualization
-- The planned path of the AI is visualized on the game board, allowing you to see the AI's decision-making process in real-time.

-## Code Structure

-- `snake_game_ai.py`: Main game file containing all the code
-  - `bfs()`: Implements the Breadth-First Search algorithm
-  - `ai_make_decision()`: Decides the next move for the AI, considering obstacles and power-ups
-  - `gameLoop()`: Main game loop handling game states, drawing, and new game elements
-  - `our_snake()`: Draws the snake on the screen
-  - `message()`: Displays text messages on the screen
+2. A* (A-star): Uses a heuristic to guide the search towards the food more efficiently.

+The AI considers obstacles, power-ups, and its own body when planning paths.

 ## Customization

-You can customize various aspects of the game by modifying the constants at the beginning of the script:
+You can modify various game parameters in the `main.py` file:

-- `width` and `height`: Change the size of the game window
+- `width` and `height`: Change the game window size
-- `snake_block`: Adjust the size of the snake, food, and obstacle blocks
+- `snake_block`: Adjust the size of the snake and grid squares
-- `snake_speed`: Modify the speed of the game
+- `initial_speed`: Set the starting game speed
-- `obstacle_count`: Change the number of obstacles in the game
+- `obstacle_count`: Change the number of obstacles
-- `power_up_duration`: Adjust the duration of power-up effects
+- `power_up_duration`: Adjust how long power-ups last

-## Contributing

-Contributions to this project are welcome!
-Here are some ways you can contribute:

-1. Report bugs
-2. Suggest enhancements
-3. Add new features (e.g., new AI algorithms, game modes)
-4. Improve documentation

 Please fork the repository and create a pull request with your changes.